ngauthier/ngauthier.github.com/README.md

 * Template => View => Model accessor methods
 * Unobtrusive boot
-* possible to do rails-style concerns as mixins, i.e. function call in a class def?
-Try w/ collection view mixin
+* possible to do rails-style concerns as mixins